rushikeshya/chatbot/README.md

 5. Creating the GUI elements

-6. Running the main event loop:
+6. Running the main event loop